openharmony/docs/en/application-dev/reference/apis/js-apis-inputmethodengine.md

 show(callback: AsyncCallback\<void>): void

 Shows this input method panel.
 This API uses an asynchronous callback to return the result.
+It can be called when the input method is bound to the edit box.

 **System capability**: SystemCapability.MiscServices.InputMethodFramework